DecoyGPT/imgscrape/README.md

 ## ImgScrape

-`ImgScrape` is a simple Python script that allows users to extract all image URLs from a given web page.
-Using both BeautifulSoup and Selenium, it handles static and JavaScript-loaded images, ensuring a comprehensive scan of the page's visual content.
+`ImgScrape` is a Python script that extracts all image URLs from a given web page.
+It captures both statically-loaded and dynamically-loaded images, ensuring comprehensive coverage of a page's visual content.

 ### Features:

-- Scans for both statically-loaded and dynamically-loaded images.
+- Scans both statically-loaded and dynamically-loaded images.
+- Converts known thumbnail URLs (e.g., from Shopify) to full-sized image URLs when possible.
-- Provides console feedback for better user interaction.
+- Provides console feedback for a transparent user experience.
-- Generates an HTML file with previews of found images.
+- Generates an HTML file with previews of the retrieved images.
-- User-friendly: just input the URL you want to scrape.
+- User-friendly: simply input the URL you want to scrape and your desired output filename.

 ### Dependencies:

 - `beautifulsoup4`: For parsing the webpage.
-- `selenium`: To render pages and handle dynamically loaded content.
+- `selenium`: To handle pages with dynamically loaded content.
-- ChromeDriver: An executable required by Selenium to interact with the Google Chrome browser.
+- ChromeDriver: An executable needed by Selenium to control the Google Chrome browser.

 ### Installation: